SharkLava/quick-and-dirty-arch-install-guide/README.md

 - Fingerprint scanners
 - Facial Identification
 - Graphics Drivers
+- The answer to life, the universe and everything
 - Workarounds and fixes for niche problems that you may run into for your specific system. </br>

 ## Credits